privacore/vagus/README.md

   * UDP multicast
   * Multiple namespaces/clusters

 It is not a full-fledged HA system.
-It merely provices a mechanism for building a HA system.
+It merely provides a mechanism for building a HA system.

 # Platforms
 Tested on: